Level 1 Course (2017 Update):

 There is a prerequisite that drivers must have completed the level 1 course first.

 The overall objective of the Level 2 Course is to expand upon the awareness and skills learned in the Level 1 Course with a greater emphasis on practical skills, especially cornering and vehicle dynamics.
+The driving undertaken whilst on tracks is not "track driving" but road driving on a track.

 The day begins at 8:30am with registration and finishes at approximately 4:00pm with a presentation of certificates.